catamphetamine/anychan/README.md

 {
 	// The default chan to use.
 	// Can be overridden via a `?chan=` URL parameter.
+	// For a built-in chan supply the chan id string.
+	// For a custom chan supply a chan info JSON object.
+	// See the "chan" directory for the list of built-in chans
+	// and use their `index.json` files as an example.
 	"chan": "4chan",

 	// Google Analytics can be used for tracking page views.
 	// Though most users block it in their web browsers.
 	"googleAnalytics": {
 		"id": "UA-123456789-0"
 	},

 	// YouTube Data API V3 is used for parsing YouTube links
 	// into embedded video attachments having a title and a thumbnail.
 	"youtube": {
 		"apiKey": "TpJTfNAIzaFVteEnl4E-SyCvZRvuuHUZeL3owO8"
 	},

 	// CORS Proxy settings (see the "Proxy" section of the readme).
 	// AWS EC2 is the easiest way to set up a free 1-year proxy.
 	"corsProxyUrlAws": "https://example.compute.amazonaws.com/{url}",

 	// Chans behind CloudFlare CDN deny access for AWS IP addresses.
 	// Such chans can be proxied through Heroku, for example.
 	"corsProxyUrl": "https://example.herokuapp.com/{url}",

 	// `sentry.io` can be set up to report all client-side errors.
 	"sentry.io": {
 		"url": "https://1d8af64f618e9b01849237ccbc26e968@sentry.io/1413881"
 	},

 	// Sometimes chan administration needs to announce something
 	// to the users.
 Things like latest news, contests, etc.
 	// See the "Announcements" section below.
 	"announcementUrl": "/announcement.json",

 	// Announcement polling interval (in milliseconds).
 	// By default it checks for new announcements every hour:
 	// 60 * 60 * 1000 = 3600000